dimanikulin/capable-cpp-template/README.md

     - run-clang-tidy-17 -warnings-as-errors='*' -config-file ../.clang-tidy
   allow_failure: true
 ```
-# Code checks
-## Сheck for boilerplate
-You will need to update <YOUR COMPANY NAME> in boilerplate.txt to start using this check.
-Also please uncomment run of *boilerplate_check.py* in *codeChecks.yml*

 # Coming features

 - QT support (CI and local)
-- Contribution guidelines, issue templates, and pull request templates
 - check Format on CI
 - Package manager support for Mac and Linux
 - CMake formatting